 - To start your appeal, you, your doctor or other provider, or your representative must contact us.
 You can call us at 1-844-812-6896.
-For additional details on how to reach us for appeals, see Chapter 2, Section A. - You can ask us for a "standard appeal" or a "fast appeal."
+For additional details on how to reach us for appeals, refer to Chapter 2, Section A. - You can ask us for a "standard appeal" or a "fast appeal." - If you are asking for a standard appeal or fast appeal, make your appeal in writing or call us. - You can submit a request to the following address: